 Business Decision Making and Research Methodology

 This course introduces a variety of quantitative and qualitative methods that support business decision-making and research.
-These methods range from quantitative approaches like multivariate analysis, simulation and linear programming to qualitative approaches that use unstructured forms of data collection, both by interviewing and observation.
-Students will achieve conceptual understanding of the research methods covered in the course and acquire hands-on experience in applying these methods to practical business situations and business research while using computer-based tools.
+These methods range from quantitative procedures like multivariate analysis, simulation, and linear programming to qualitative approaches that use unstructured data collected from interviews and observations.
+Students will achieve conceptual understanding of the research methods covered in the course and acquired hands-on experience in applying these methods to practical business cases using computer-based tools.
 Prerequisite: successful completion of the MBA foundation requirements.
 Offered Fall.

 BUS 750 Cr.3

 Business Law, Ethics, and Social Responsibility

 This course analyzes business decisions in the context of law, ethics, and corporate social responsibility.
 The course provides a balanced, global, and interdisciplinary approach that examines the complex and diverse principles central to the legal and ethical management of business organizations.
 The course will examine these issues in domestic and international business decision situations, explore solutions from alternative paradigms of leadership and corporate governance, and incorporate them when formulating organizational tactics and strategy.
 Offered Spring.

 This course examines the challenging issue of managing fast-changing information technology (IT) to support modern business operations and strategic initiatives.
 While concepts and models of business analysis are introduced through lectures, case analysis is used extensively to study major IT management issues in various organizations, industries, and countries.
 To bridge the gap between textbooks and the rapidly evolving IT, the course also employs guided research to keep students current on the contemporary IT trends and issues.
 Offered Spring.